Zade222/SpriteShrink/CONTRIBUTING.md

 Then, go to the original SpriteShrink GitHub repository and open a new Pull Request (PR) from your branch.

 When creating your PR, please ensure you fill out the provided Pull Request template completely.
-This template includes a checklist to help you confirm that you've followed all project guidelines (e.g., run tests, updated documentation, followed formatting rules).
+This template includes a checklist to help you confirm that you've followed all project guidelines (e.g., tested, updated documentation, followed formatting rules).

 ## 3. Coding Standards